 Because the App is all about finding other app users who are around you, there is a need for it to constantly track your location and also refresh the data based on that.

-If you can do without the App, it’s best you let it go.
+If you can do it without the app, it’s best you let it go.
 However, you can always turn off your location if you don’t need it to operate other apps.

 13. Microsoft Outlook

-Unfortunately, this App ranks #10 in Avast’s list, so this may be the right time to reconsider.
+Unfortunately, this App ranks on Avast’s list, so this may be the right time to reconsider.

 14. Amazon Shopping

-The result is that this is an app you may not use often, but it drains battery because the App always pings servers in the background to bring you the latest deals.
+The result is that this app you may not use often, but it drains battery because it always pings servers in the background to bring you the latest deals.

 These are some of the apps that are the biggest battery drainers.
 Unfortunately, some of them are essential, and using a smartphone without them would not be the same.

-We just have to optimize our daily screen time, and a battery enough to last a day of extensive use is just enough.
+We just have to optimize our daily screen time, and a battery that is enough to last a day of extensive use is just enough.